Outsourcing Transition Planning

 Knowledge transfer

 Knowledge transfer is not a single meeting.
 It is a structured sequence of walkthroughs, documentation, and validation.
+The goal is not perfect documentation — it is operational readiness.

 - Runbooks: step-by-step procedures for recurring tasks.